| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (timezone) => -10800 (/ (timezone) 3600) => -3 |

 pages for details.
-The values are also set by localtime
+The values are also set by localtime.
+For

 example: